 Routine parasite prevention is a very important aspect of preventative medicine that is consistently overlooked.
 Intestinal parasites are spread through contact with infected animal feces and the transmission to adults and children is possible.
 Prevention of intestinal parasites is as easy as giving a monthly deworming medication that will also prevent heartworm infection.
 Heartworms cause a very serious and possibly fatal infection in dogs and cats in which worms occupy vessels around and in the heart.
 The disease is transmitted by mosquito bites and becoming more prevalent in the Treasure Valley each year.

-Yearly vaccination is one of the mainstays of preventative veterinary medicine.
+Yearly pet vaccinations is one of the mainstays of preventative veterinary medicine.
 During your pets yearly exam the appropriate vaccines will be administered.
-Routine vaccination will help reduce the prevalence of certain conditions while providing protection for you pet leading to a longer happier life.
+Routine pet vaccinations will help reduce the prevalence of certain conditions while providing protection for you pet leading to a longer happier life.

 Routine dental cleanings are essential to a happy and healthy life for you pet.
 These cleanings keep your pets teeth clean and reduces the risk of heart, kidney and liver disease.
 In dogs and cats the most common cause of heart, liver and kidney disease is dental disease.